I provide both short-term and longer-term therapy. I can work with whatever difficulty you bring.

 I am a trauma specialist with extensive experience helping individuals who have been involved in road traffic accidents, have been assaulted and/or have had difficult hospital stays due to complex injuries.

 In addition, I have a special interest and extra training in pregnancy, fertility and postpartum issues, including helping bereaved parents.
-I have personal experience of loss too.
-Some people may find comforting to that I truly understand.
+I have personal experience of loss too so I do understand.

 Types of therapy